jiannan-xu/jiannan-xu.github.io/_pages/research.md

 * Accepted by EMNLP 2023 Main Conference.

 # Working Projects
-**Assortment Personalization in a Subscription Model** Joint work with Gah-Yi Ban, Wedad J. Elmaghraby, and L. Beril Toktay.
+**Assortment Optimization in a Subscription Model** Joint work with Gah-Yi Ban, Wedad J. Elmaghraby, and L. Beril Toktay.

  * Scheduled to present at INFORMS 2024, Seattle, WA.